 - Road Conditions

 - Cautionary Note: Always follow signs and warnings throughout Iceland.
 Stay on marked hiking paths.
 There are many hiking trails with steep drops, geothermal areas with extremely hot steam and waterways, glacial lagoons with icebergs that can calve and turn without warning, and beaches with deadly undertows.

 Written & Edited By: Julie Bishop & Patricia Stone

 Photos Credit: Julie Bishop & Patricia Stone

-Global Adventuress would like to thank Ion Adventure Hotel, IcelandAir, Hotel Umi, Hotel Borg, Hotel Kea, Mulaberg Bistro and Bar, Myflug Airlines, The Cave, Wilderness Center, Hotel Husfell, Ice Guides, Vogafjos Farm Resort, Matur Og Drykkur, Krauma Hot Springs, Atlantsflug and Northbound for hosting us during our visit to Iceland.
+Global Adventuress would like to thank Ion Adventure Hotel, IcelandAir, Hotel Umi, Hotel Borg, Hotel Kea, Mulaberg Bistro and Bar, Myflug Airlines, The Cave, Hotel Husfell, Ice Guides, Vogafjos Farm Resort, Matur Og Drykkur, Krauma Hot Springs, Atlantsflug and Northbound for hosting us during our visit to Iceland.